Mokens/MIPs/MIPS/mip-4-Integrating-Mokens.md

 There are different ways to integrate mokens into projects.
 This document covers some of the ways it can be done.

 The Mokens project uses an instance of the Mokens contract to mint non-fungible tokens that comply with the [ERC721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) and [ERC998](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-998.md) standards.
 The Mokens project uses a single instance of the Mokens contract that is at this address: [0xaaf401585b72c678afc09036510d3ef759bdaf7e](https://etherscan.io/address/0xaaf401585b72c678afc09036510d3ef759bdaf7e#code).
 Integration is done with that contract instance at that address.
-The Moken contract is not upgradable and will not change.
+The Moken contract is not upgradeable and will not change.

 The [mokens.io website](https://mokens.io) is just one user interface for minting and displaying mokens.
 There can be any number of user interfaces for minting and/or displaying and using mokens.